 Making an Exoneree

-Making an Exoneree is an extraordinary and unprecedented course and program in which undergraduate and law students work together to reinvestigate likely wrongful conviction cases, produce short documentaries that suggest innocence, and create websites and social media campaigns calling for exonerations and prison releases.
+Making an Exoneree is an extraordinary and unprecedented course and program in which undergraduate and law students work together across multiple universities to reinvestigate likely wrongful conviction cases.
+They produce short documentaries and create digital platforms for each case, calling for exonerations and prison releases.

 Making an Exoneree in People Magazine